hummingbot/hummingbot-site/docs/getting-started/index.md

 ## 👩‍💻 For developers

-Hummingbot is a general source framework for crypto algorithmic trading.
-We welcome developers to fork the codebase for their own purposes and contribute to the community.
+Hummingbot is a general source framework for crypto algorithmic trading, and we welcome developers to fork the codebase for their own purposes and contribute to the community.

 - [Bounties](../bounties/index.md): Get paid for building and maintaining Hummingbot components connector middleware
 - [Contribution Guidelines](../developers/contributions.m): Read this before submitting a pull request
+- [Quickstart - Custom Script](./custom-script/index.md): Learn how to customize Hummingbot scripts

 ## 🙋‍♂️ Getting help